Here’s How Joe Warner Got His 6-Pack in Just 12 Weeks!

 An example: If you weigh 200 pounds, your daily protein intake objective would be 170 grams (0.85 x 200).

-I’ve never consumed that much protein, and wouldn’t even know how to do so, given that I’m not much of a meat eater.
-And am not advocating you pound down 170 grams either.
-But that might be the mark to be able to get to Joe Warner’s 22 pounds in a measly 12 weeks.
+I’ve never consumed that much protein, and wouldn’t even know how to do so, given that I’m not much of a meat eater and am disinclined to eat protein powder all day.
+I’m not advocating you pound down 170 grams either.
+What I do suggest is that you experiment.

 For more about Joe Warner and his plan, read this Yahoo Health article, or get his book.

 Good luck, and over and out.